 Summer Harvest Time

-If your house is anything like ours, then this time of year your countertops are covered in tomatoes, peaches, melons and more.
-All going through their final ripen before they are put away for the winter or processed in the canner.
-And around our place that also means it’s time for the arrival of fruit flies!!
+If your house is anything like ours, then this time of year your countertops are covered in tomatoes, peaches, melons, and more.
+This fruit is all going through its final ripening before they are put away for the winter or processed in the canner.
+And around our place, that also means it’s time for the arrival of fruit flies!!

 Fruit flies have super smell sense and can find ripening fruit from a long way off.
 They are also so small that they can usually find their way into your home.
 Fruit flies don’t actually feed on the ripening fruit, but instead, they feed on the fungi and bacteria that occur on rotting fruit.
 So the first method for keeping them away is to be sure there isn’t any fruit with rot on it in your house.
 But despite our best efforts we always seem to get a flock of fruit flies in the house during tomato and fruit canning season!